FAQ

 3. What is an emotional release?

-Emotional release refers to the process of discharging suppressed emotions that may have been stored in the body due to trauma, stress, or unresolved feelings.
+Emotional release during or after massage is a natural and therapeutic process where deeply held emotions are expressed and discharged, often leading to a profound sense of relief and healing.
+Suppressed emotions may have been stored in the body due to trauma, stress, or unresolved feelings.
 This release can manifest in various ways, including tears, laughter, or a deep sense of calm.
 It is a sign of the body's innate ability to heal itself both physically and emotionally.

 Why Does Emotional Release Occur During Massage?